paperMacheTortoise/Hive/CONTRIBUTING.md

 1. Update Waffle board with current in-progress task.
 1. If working on new feature, write tests, lots of tests.
 1. Make commits to your feature branch.
 Prefix each commit like so:
-  - (feat) Added a new feature
+  - (feat) Added a new feature close #issueNumber
-  - (fix) Fixed inconsistent tests
+  - (fix) Fixed inconsistent tests close #issueNumber
-  - (refactor) ...
+  - (refactor) ... close #issueNumber
-  - (cleanup) ...
+  - (cleanup) ... close #issueNumber
-  - (test) ...
+  - (test) ... close #issueNumber
-  - (doc) ...
+  - (doc) ... close #issueNumber
-1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a pull request directly to master.
+1. When you've finished with your fix or feature, Rebase upstream changes into your branch.
+Submit a pull request directly to master.
 Include a description of your changes.
 1. Your pull request will be reviewed by another team member.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally